Oneflow-Inc/libai/docs/source/tutorials/Import Pytorch Models.md

 # Import PyTorch models to Libai

-`oneflow.nn.Module` and `torch.nn.Module` implement the same interface, so you can simply replace `torch` in the model definition with `oneflow` to embed the existing model structure into Libai.
+`oneflow.nn.Module` implements the same interface as `torch.nn.Module`, so you can simply replace `torch` in the model definition with `oneflow` to embed the existing model structure into Libai.

 Take [MobileNetV2](https://github.com/d-li14/mobilenetv2.pytorch/blob/master/models/imagenet/mobilenetv2.py) training cifar100 as an example.